lip6/ITSTools-web/pgal.md

 Parameter names start with a $ sign to avoid any confusion with the variables of the system.
 Parameters are given a value directly after their declaration.

-Note that when instantiating a GAL within the context of composite ITS, parameters can be given a value (different from the value given in the parameter declaration).
+Note that when instantiating a GAL or composite within the context of composite ITS, parameters can be given a value (different from the value given in the parameter declaration).
 Thus type parameters can be used to simulate a constructor for the GAL.
+The syntax for Composite type parameters and their override at instantiation are the same as for GAL shown below.

-Syntactically, parameters are given as a parenthesized comma separated list, just after the name of the system.
+Syntactically, type parameters are given as a parenthesized comma separated list, just after the name of the system.
 Only constant expressions may be used in parameter initializations.

 {% highlight C %}